 What we look for in volunteers: someone with dedication, adaptability, flexibility, a can-do attitude, a willingness to engage with both adults and children, experience with children and/or vulnerable populations, cultural sensitivity, and native/proficient English skills.

-Our current residents speak Farsi, Arabic, Kurdish, and Dari.
+Our current residents speak Farsi, Arabic, and Kurdish.
 It would be AMAZING if you spoke one of those languages!

 Would also be very useful if you have a license and can drive a manual car.